 - Easy to find ingredients

-- Pig shots are hearty meat-on-meat appetizer
+- Pig shots are hearty meat-on-meat appetizers

 - Keto Friendly appetizer